cruschke/tidbyt-evcc/README.md

 You should see some query results matching the statistics of your evcc installation.

-# Using the app

-* three-columns screen
-  * single values -  the last known value
-* graphs screen
-  * single values-  the max value in the last 12 hours
-  * graphing the last 12 hours mean value over an aggregate window of 15 minutes

 ## InfluxDB measurements taken into consideration

-TODO: check if all are used

 |metric|description|
 | -------- | ------- |